 Specializing in cybercrime allows cybercrime professionals to acquire skills in computer technology and digital forensics.
 Cybercrime specialists can expand their career by taking other positions, such as computer-digital examiner or computer systems specialist.
 Usually, no formal degree is required.
 Financial institutions, Internet providers, software developers, and other small to large businesses employ them.
 Government agencies, such as the Federal Bureau of Investigation (FBI) and the Department of Homeland Security, also employ detectives, investigators or agents specifically for cybercrime investigations.

 As technology evolves, the need for more Internet and computer security increases.
-According to the BLS, job growth for information security analysts is expected to increase faster than average from 2012 to 2022, at 37%, as companies - private and public - try to stay ahead of cybercrime.
-An increase of only two percent from 2012-2022 for detective and criminal investigator positions was forecasted from the BLS.
+According to the BLS, job growth for information security analysts is expected to increase faster than average from 2014 to 2024, at 18%, as companies - private and public - try to stay ahead of cybercrime.
+An increase of only four percent from 2014-2024 for police and detective positions was forecasted from the BLS.
 Private detectives and investigators may also specialize as computer forensic investigators.
-The BLS predicts an 11% increase in job opportunities for private detectives and investigators from 2012 to 2022.
+The BLS predicts a 5% increase in job opportunities for private detectives and investigators from 2014 to 2024.

 Though there is no formal degree requirement among most employers, taking educational and training courses can increase the chances for employment.
 Certificate programs and college degree programs that teach cybercrime and computer forensics are available through community colleges and technical schools.
 Typical courses would include some of the following: